alagyn/NodePasta/README.md

 # NodePasta
-A freeform node based visual scripting system for python and TK GUIs
+Want to implement a visual scripting system into your program but don't want to write it yourself?
+NodePasta has got you covered.